Forced to drop medical aid focuses on living without insurance.

 time for moderate exercise every single day.
 Whether it was a stroll in

-the neighbourhood, a walk down the garden to pick our lunch, or starting a
+the neighbourhood, a walk down the garden to pick our lunch or starting a

-None of these steps were costly except in time, and the sweat from our brows.
-There were many others on our journey to better health, too many to mention, but baking our own 100% wholemeal easy sourdough bread daily has to get a mention.
+None of these steps were costly except in time; and the sweat from our brows.
+There were many others on our journey to greater wellness, too many to mention but baking our own 100% wholemeal easy sourdough bread daily has to get a mention.

-Your own natural honey on freshly baked sourdough bread is without equal, but I try to follow a starchy meal like this with a short walk.
+Your own natural honey on freshly baked sourdough bread is without equal; but I try to follow a starchy meal like this with a short walk.

-For the record, I’m not recommending you quit your medical aid; but
+For the record I’m not recommending you quit your medical-aid; but

 being forced to drop it need not necessarily be a disaster.
 In fact,